PRATAP-KUMAR/vet_clinic/README.md

 # Vet clinic database: animals table

-This repository includes files with plain SQL that can be used to create a database:
+This repository includes files with plain SQL of animals database:

 - Use schema.sql to create all tables.
 - Use data.sql to populate tables with sample data.